 The proposed SOIA would expand the City's Sphere of Influence to include lands zoned for agricultural use.
-Should project approval occur, the existing Sacramento County agricultural zoning classifications identified in Table 3.2-3 would be retained.
-Any future development if pursued by the City of Elk Grove will require annexation of the subject parcel(s) and would be subject to its own CEQA review.
+Should project approval occur, the existing Sacramento County agricultural zoning classifications would be retained.
+Any future development, if pursued by the City of Elk Grove, will require annexation of the subject parcel(s) and would be subject to its own CEQA review.
 Accordingly, land use and zoning designation would be revised in conjunction with the project applications.

 There are approximately 24 parcels within the SOIA Area that are under Williamson Act contracts.
-These 24 contracts, which represent approximately 2,474 acres, are "on-going" contracts, meaning that the property owners have not applied to be released from the contracts.
+These 24 contracts, which represent approximately 2,474 acres, are "ongoing" contracts, meaning that the property owners have not applied to be released from the contracts.
 Removal of these properties from their Williamson Act contracts represents a potentially significant impact, as it would allow for the conversion of these properties to urban uses.
-The impact of removing these properties from their Williamson Act contracts is taken into account when considering the impacts associated with the loss of farmland within Sacramento County.
+Approval of the SOIA itself would not directly prompt Williamson Act contract cancellations or non-renewals.
+However, future proposed annexations with specific developments could prompt such actions.
+Therefore, the impact of removing these properties from their Williamson Act contracts is taken into account when considering the impacts associated with the loss of farmland within Sacramento County.